pierrepeterlongo/back_to_sequences/paper/paper.md

         200,000,000      1m32          1m52       1m44     0.13 GB

   : The `back_to_sequences` performances searching one millions $k$-mers
-  in 10 thousands to 100 million reads.
+  in 10 thousand to 100 million reads.
 Tested version: 2.6.0.
 :::